Shahin-01/explainable-AI-for-autonomous-driving/README.md

 Detailed analysis and discussion of these studies are available in the following article:

     @article{atakishiyev2024explainable,
-    title={Explainable artificial intelligence for autonomous driving: A comprehensive overview and field guide for future research directions}, author={Atakishiyev, Shahin and Salameh, Mohammad and Yao, Hengshuai and Goebel, Randy}, journal={IEEE Access},
+    title={Explainable Artificial Intelligence for Autonomous Driving: A Comprehensive Overview and Field Guide for Future Research Directions}, author={Atakishiyev, Shahin and Salameh, Mohammad and Yao, Hengshuai and Goebel, Randy}, journal={IEEE Access},
     year={2024},